-- There is a pipe roller under the drive end of both of these conveyors.
+• There is a pipe roller under the drive end of both of these conveyors.
 These rollers are equipped with scrapers on the bottom side to keep them clean.
-The operator should regularly clean the pinch point between the roller and scraper. - (If NOT equipped Separation Kit Option)The transfer chain should be adjusted closer to or farther from the secondary shaker depending upon the vine content of the crop being harvested.
-The heavier the vines, the farther the distance should be.
-This adjustment reduces the number of lodged tomatoes being carried out with the vine mass.
+The operator should regularly clean the pinch point between the roller and scraper.